Intersectionality Summer Intensive™

 - Have countless opportunities to interact with, learn from, and be mentored by an engaging team of leading intersectionality researchers and community activists using intersectionality as a tool for critical praxis.

 It runs from Monday through Friday, roughly 9 to 5 pm each day.
 It includes a blend didactic and interactive activities to engage and enhance your learning.
-These include, but are not limited to:
+These have included:

 - Large group sessions with presentations of core material and opportunities for Q&A